My garden budget...

 - -Moosey Garden Quote.

-The interior of this garden is covered with flattened Japanese irises and Libertia - it's a mass planting that looks more like a mess planting.
+The interior of this garden is covered with flattened iris confusa and Libertia - it's a mass planting that looks more like a mess planting.
 But the large weeping Phormiums look gorgeous, so perhaps a couple more rhododendrons could fill out the middle nicely.
 Oh but I don't know.
 I am in a very indeterminate mood.
 Sorry about this.